shellbot97/furry-spork/readme.rst

 Acknowledgement
 ***************

-The CodeIgniter team would like to thank EllisLab, all the contributors to the CodeIgniter project and you, the CodeIgniter user.
+I would like to thank codeigniter team at ellislab, Material admin team.